|Providing content that is personalized to a visitor helps to increase conversions.

 - The European Union General Data Protection Regulation (GDPR)

 - How the GDPR Impacts SharpSpring and You

 - Adding GDPR Tracking Consent Banners to Landing Pages

-Dynamic Content Rules will be what SharpSpring uses to control what content a specific visitor sees based on information we know about that visitor in your instance of SharpSpring.
-To create Dynamic Content Rules, begin by clicking on the Dynamic Content icon (the red lightning bolt) in the left sidebar navigation of the Landing Page Editor.
-From here, click "Add Rule" to begin adding our first rule.
+Dynamic content rules are what SharpSpring uses to control what content a specific visitor sees based on information known about that visitor in your instance of SharpSpring.
+To create dynamic content rules, do the following:

 Configuring Dynamic Content Rule Segments

 Once you have created a dynamic content rule, you will see the dynamic content icon in the left sidebar navigation turn red.
 This indicates there are active rules on the page.
 In order for SharpSpring to know how to differentiate content, you need to create rule segments.
 Rule segments are the variations of the field type and the conditional.
 To build rule segments into a landing page with dynamic content rules, do the following: